amalagon/amalagon.github.io/source/_posts/2014-07-09-options-for-period-spanning-statistics-in-gnocchi.markdown

 In general, Strategy A of no prior history is simpler than Strategy B of taking old bins into account.
 In Strategy B you have to do more checking to see if the old bins aren’t expired, etc. Probably easiest to do Strategy A.

 Right now the period-spanning statistics need the mean and count of each period.
-Since you can re-adjust the mean of a bin when you add new points in that time bucket by doing (old-mean*old-count+new-value)/(old-count+1) really what Moving Average is doing to calculate the moving average over 3 periods is:
+Since you can re-adjust the mean of a bin when you add new points in that time bucket by doing

+(old-mean*old-count+new-value)/(old-count+1)

+Really what Moving Average is doing to calculate the moving average over 3 periods is:

 MovingAverage(3 bins)=(mean1*count1+mean2*count2+mean3*count3)/(count1+count2+count3)

 so you don’t have to retain all data points, just the mean and count (which can be updated correctly even if new timepoints come in for old buckets).

-of course if you retained all the data points, it would be eqiuvalent to do MovingAverage(3 bins) = Sum(values in 3 bins wide interval)/Number of points
+Of course if you retained all the data points, it would be equivalent to do

+MovingAverage(3 bins) = Sum(values in 3 bins wide interval)/Number of points

 Notice that for count1=count2=count3the moving average is equal to the average of the averages:

 MovingAverage(3bins) = (mean1+mean2+mean3)/3

 In the end, it comes down to what the data is expected to look like.
 If you expect almost uniform sampling, then taking the average of averages should be good enough.
 If however, you expect 300 bins in one period and 2 in another and hugely noisy data...I can’t say for sure that the average of averages is worthless, but I think in most cases it would be a worse estimate of the mean of the k bins than when weighting by count.